 Sean has been working at Logan River Academy for over six years.
 Sean was instrumental in creating and starting up our transition program, Tavasi.
 He then managed the Tavasi program for several years.
 It was during this time that he discovered a love and passion for working with teenagers and returned to school to become a therapist.
 He completed all of his internship hours under the tutelage of Matt Erickson and was then hired on as a therapist.
 He enjoys working with students on the autism spectrum, students who are oppositional and defiant, students with substance abuse issues, and students with anxiety.
 In his free time he enjoys sports, following the Dodgers, surfing, and spending time with his family.

-Mike Bodrero, Adventure Learning Coordinator
+Mike Bodrero, MSW, Therapist and Adventure Learning Coordinator

-Mike earned a B.S. degree at Utah State University in Recreation Resource Management.
+Mike earned a Masters of Social Work and B.S. degree at Utah State University in Recreation Resource Management.
 Volunteering with the Utah Conservation Corps, working with the Bureau of Land Management and the Utah State Parks and Recreation Department strengthened his lifelong pursuit for outdoor recreation knowledge.
 He has also furthered his outdoor education by completing courses with the National Outdoor Leadership School, Snowbasin Snow Safety Team and USU’s Outdoor Recreation Center.
 Mike enjoys all things outdoors,especially backcountry snowboarding, mountain biking, canoeing, backpacking and spending time with his wife and son.
 Mike’s goal is to share his knowledge with the students of Logan River Academy while instilling in them an appreciation for the outdoors.